tfjmp/website/content/post/working-with-me/index.md

 Unless you have secured a fellowship, you are likely to be funded through RAship or TAship.
 Most of you will be familiar with Teaching Assistant duties.
-You will receive monetary compensation and it is therefore expected that you behave professionally and perform your duties.
+You will receive monetary compensation and it is therefore expected that you behave professionally and perform your duties to the best of your ability.

 Research Assistantships are generally funded through specific grants.
 The funder allocates money for us to work on a specific research topic.
 This means two things: 1) there is some expectation for us to produce results (this includes papers and software artifacts); and 2) that we work within the context of the funding agreement.
 This means that by taking a RAship you must work on the agreed-upon topic.
 If you wish to change your topic of research, you must discuss this in advance and as early as possible.
-Similarly, if there is no sufficient progress as to fulfil our engagement with the funding agency, we may discuss alternative route for your research.
+Similarly, if there is no sufficient progress as to fulfil our engagement with the funder, we may discuss alternative route to fund your research.
 If you make extra-work commitments (side-projects, consulting, extra-teaching, etc.), I must be made aware.
-Be aware that some grants are tied to IP agreements.
+Be aware that some grants/funding are tied to IP agreements and it may affect work you do on closely related topics.